-In 2014, auto manufacturers issued recalls of 63.5 million vehicles – that’s four times as many cars that they sold in the same year.
+In 2014, auto manufacturers issued recalls of 63.5 million vehicles – that’s four times as many cars as they sold in the same year.
 General Motors’ very public scrutiny over ignition switch defects has brought the issue of vehicle defects to the forefront of consumers’ minds.
 GM isn’t the only culprit though.
 Auto manufacturers like Chrysler, Honda, Toyota and Ford also issued millions of recalls over defects ranging from faulty airbags to steering defects.
-If you or someone you love was involved in an accident and you believe it was caused by a vehicle defect, contact our San Antonio injury lawyers today for a free review of your case.
+If you or someone you love was involved in an accident and you believe it was caused by a vehicle defect, contact our injury lawyers today for a free review of your case.

 Recent Auto Defects And Recalls